 After winning the FIVB Beach Volleyball World Championships in Vienna in August, Laura Ludwig introduced the team “without whom our sensational success would never have been possible.”

-The mastermind behind the German team's success is head trainer Jürgen Wagner, who also coached Germans Julius Brink/Jonas Reckermann to World Championship and Olympic gold.
+The mastermind behind the German team's success was head trainer Jürgen Wagner, who also coached Germans Julius Brink/Jonas Reckermann to World Championship and Olympic gold.
 “He is a real calming influence, which is something I definitely needed in my life.
 He always has a vision and an explanation.
 He somehow seems to have a seventh sense.
 His knowledge of all areas is superior to that of anyone else.
 And he has an answer for any situation,” said Laura Ludwig.
-He is ably assisted by co-trainer Helke Claasen.
-The former beach volleyball player is responsible for training the two athletes.
+He was ably assisted by co-trainer Helke Claasen.
+The former beach volleyball player was responsible for training the two athletes.

-Physiotherapists Jochen Dirksmeyer and Katharina Hubert are equally important.
+Physiotherapists Jochen Dirksmeyer and Katharina Hubert were equally important.
 “Over the past few years, we have always had periods during which we have been injured or had physical issues.
 Their skill is outstanding, as is their willingness to go above and beyond the call of duty,” said Walkenhorst.
-Like doctor Michael Tank, they are both virtually on call around the clock for the world champions.
+Like doctor Michael Tank, they were both on call around the clock for the world champions.

 The most successful women’s team of recent years is a fine example of how beach volleyball and the FIVB World Tour have changed over the past three decades.
 And development is set to continue with technology playing an increasingly important role as a new season gets underway.